KryptoCrash/Four/README.md

-A Connect Four Multiplayer game
+A Connect Four Multiplayer game!

 To run the server you need:
 1) Install NodeJS (https://nodejs.org/)